Reflecting for Your Personal Statement

 - What are your greatest assets?

-- What is it that you would like for a law school to really know about you?
+- What would you most like law schools to know about you?

 - Why should a law school want to have you as a student?

-- Think of your proudest moment.
-Why was that accomplishment particularly meaningful to you?
+- What is your proudest moment?
+Why was it particularly meaningful to you?

-- What skills are you learning in your classes, research experiences, and other academic endeavors that are relevant to the legal profession?
+- What skills are you learning in class, research, or other academics that relate to law?

-- What are you learning about yourself through your experiences inside and outside of the classroom?
+- What are you discovering about yourself through experiences inside and outside the classroom?

 - How have you demonstrated leadership?

-- What kind of hurdles did you have to overcome in your life?
+- What hurdles have you overcome in your life?

-- What cocurricular activities have broadened your horizons?
+- What co-curricular activities have broadened your perspective?

-- What experiences have enabled you to interact with people of different backgrounds and cultures?
+- What experiences have enabled you to work with people of varying backgrounds and cultures?

-- How have you formed your own opinion/perception of the nature of legal practice and the daily demands placed upon lawyers and their families?
+- How have you formed your own understanding of legal practice and the daily life of a lawyer?

 - What impact do you want to have on your community?
-In what ways have you already started this process?
+In what ways have you already started?

-- What are your goals for the future, both personally and professionally?
+- What are your future goals—personally and professionally?

 - Why do you want to become a lawyer?
-Be as sincere as you can
+Be as honest and sincere as you can.

 - What experiences have confirmed your career choice?
-Be as specific as you can
+Be specific.

-- What do you want law schools to know about you beyond what is stated in your application?
+- What else do you want law schools to know about you beyond what is already in your application?